Runcorn

 Runcorn has seen below average employment performance when compared to national benchmarks

-Runcorn has a well-educated workforce with diverse sector representation.
-Its unemployment rate is 5.0%, with an estimated employment growth of 2.0% over the past year.
+Runcorn's workforce is well-educated with diverse sector representation.
+The unemployment rate was 5.0% in June 2021, with an estimated employment growth of 2.0% over the past year.

-As of June 2025, there are 8,319 residents in work, while its unemployment rate is 0.9% higher than Greater Brisbane's rate of 4.1%.
-Workforce participation in Runcorn is broadly similar to Greater Brisbane's 64.5%.
-Leading employment industries among residents include health care & social assistance, retail trade, and accommodation & food services.
-The area has a particular employment specialization in transport, postal & warehousing, with an employment share of 1.6 times the regional level.
+As of June 2025, 8,319 residents are employed, and the unemployment rate is 4.1%, 0.9% higher than Greater Brisbane's rate.
+Workforce participation in Runcorn is similar to Greater Brisbane's 64.5%.
+Leading employment industries include health care & social assistance, retail trade, and accommodation & food.
+The area specializes in transport, postal & warehousing, with an employment share of 1.6 times the regional level.

-In contrast, public administration & safety employs just 5.3% of local workers, below Greater Brisbane's 7.0%.
-Employment opportunities locally may be limited, as indicated by the count of Census working population versus resident population.
-During the year to June 2025, employment levels increased by 2.0%, and labour force increased by 1.9%, causing the unemployment rate to fall by 0.1 percentage points.
-In comparison, Greater Brisbane experienced employment growth of 4.4% and labour force growth of 4.0%, with a 0.4 percentage point drop in unemployment rate.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23%, losing 8,070 jobs, with the state unemployment rate at 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with significant differences in growth rates between industry sectors.
-Applying these projections to Runcorn's employment mix suggests local growth of approximately 6.5% over five years and 13.4% over ten years, based on a simple weighting extrapolation for illustrative purposes only.
+Public administration & safety employs just 5.3% of local workers, below Greater Brisbane's 7.0%.
+Employment opportunities locally appear limited as indicated by Census data.
+During June 2024 to June 2025, employment levels increased by 2.0%, and labour force grew by 1.9%, causing the unemployment rate to fall by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Runcorn's employment mix suggests local growth of approximately 6.5% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment